The key to a great camp experience is a great staff.

 • A person with long curly hair is smiling and wearing a gray button-up shirt.
 They stand outdoors in front of a concrete wall, with sunlit green trees in the background.

-Helen “Curly” Santos
+Helen “Curly” Morales

 Director of Camp Woodcraft & Outdoor Education